2004 United States presidential election in South Carolina: Polling

 Bush won every pre-election poll, each with a double-digit margin (except for one) and with at least 49% of the vote.
 The final 3 poll average showed Bush leading 55% to 41%.

 Fundraising

 Bush raised $3,113,641.
 Kerry raised $533,966.

 Advertising and visits

 Neither campaign advertised or visited this state during the fall election.

 Analysis

 South Carolina, historically part of the Solid South, has become a Republican stronghold in the past few presidential elections.
 Since Barry Goldwater carried the state in 1964, the only Democratic presidential nominee to win it was Jimmy Carter of neighboring Georgia in 1976.
-Since then, the Palmetto State has been a safe bet for the Republicans.
-As of the 2024 presidential election, this is the last election in which Charleston County voted for the Republican candidate.
+Since then, South Carolina has been a safe bet for the Republicans.
+As of the 2024 presidential election, this is the last election in which Charleston County voted for a Republican presidential candidate.